Dish still eyeing Sprint books days ahead of vote

-Dish Network Corp (DISH.O) said it was still examining Sprint Nextel Corp's (S.N) books just two days before shareholders were due to vote on rival bidder SoftBank Corp's (9984.T) proposed $20.1 billion purchase of 70 percent of Sprint.
+Dish Network Corp said it was still examining Sprint Nextel Corp's books just two days before shareholders were due to vote on rival bidder SoftBank Corp's proposed $20.1 billion purchase of 70 percent of Sprint.

 Sprint shareholders were due to vote on Wednesday June 12 on the SoftBank deal, which Sprint accepted in October 2012.